openmm/openmm/docs-source/usersguide/library.rst

 For every atom, the relative difference between OpenMM and Gromacs was computed as 2·\|F\ :sub:`MM`\ –F\ :sub:`Gro`\ \|/(\|F\ :sub:`MM`\ \|+\|F\ :sub:`Gro`\ \|), where F\ :sub:`MM` is the force computed by OpenMM and F\ :sub:`Gro` is the force computed by Gromacs.
-The median over all atoms is shown in :numref:`Table,comparison to Gromacs`\ .
+The median over all atoms is shown in :autonumref:`Table,comparison to Gromacs`\ .

 =============   ===================  ===================  ===================
 Solvent Model   OpenCL               CUDA                 CPU